 Healthcare analytics programs analyze electronic health records and medical imaging.
 Financial analytics focuses on investment and corporate finance.
 Supply chain analytics covers logistics optimization.
 These programs combine core data science with domain expertise for immediate industry application.

-What to Look for in a Good Data Science Program
+What Makes a Good Data Science Program?

 1. Comprehensive Core Curriculum